IBM/pixiedust-facebook-analysis/README.md

 ![](doc/source/images/add_file.png)

-#### Create an empty cell
-Use the `+` button above to create an empty cell to hold the inserted code and credentials.
-You can put this cell at the top or anywhere before `3.
-Prepare Data`.

 #### Insert to code
+Find the notebook cell after `2.1 Load data from Object Storage`.
+Place your cursor after `# Insert pandas DataFrame`.
+Make sure this cell is selected before inserting code.

-After you add the file, use its `Insert to code` drop-down menu.
+Using the file that you added above (under the 10/01 Files tab), use the `Insert to code` drop-down menu.
-Make sure your active cell is the empty one created earlier.
 Select `Insert Pandas DataFrame` from the drop-down menu.

 ![](doc/source/images/insert_to_code.png)